Doesn’t matter if they end up on our lap, at our feet, or on our head or chest – dogs like to be close to us for many reasons.

-Even if there’s a perfectly comfortable empty spot on the couch or a cozy dog bed purchased just for them, dogs will often opt to sit right on top of their owners instead.
+Even if there’s a perfectly comfortable empty spot on the couch or a cozy dog bed just for them, these furry creatures will often opt to sit right on top of their owners instead.

-Dogs are social creatures and need displays of love from their owners.
-They aren’t human and can’t verbally ask for affection, so this is their way of requesting it.
+Dogs are social animals and need displays of love from their owners.
+Obviously, they aren’t human and can’t verbally ask for affection, so this is their way of requesting it.

-However, if he’s doing this frequently or whining, it may mean you need to spend more time with your pup.
-Give him some belly rubs or play tug-of-war.
-You’ll make your dog so happy and you’ll probably enjoy it too.
+However, if he’s doing this frequently or whining, it may mean you need to spend more time with your pooch, giving him some belly rubs or playing tug-of-war.
+This will make him happy, and you’ll probably enjoy it too.

 2. Breed Behavior

 This is a warm, smelly, and snuggly spot for them to feel safe and loved.
 It also gives them added height, which can make them feel more secure as well, especially if other dogs or small children are around and they feel threatened or insecure.

-Sometimes larger dog breeds seem to think they’re tiny lap dogs though.
+Sometimes larger dog breeds seem to think they’re tiny lap dogs, though.
 Great Danes and English Mastiffs, for example, are known to try to sit in their owners’ laps, despite their large size.

 If it doesn’t bother you, let your dog sit in your lap.
-If he’s just too big or you just don’t want your dog sitting on you, train him to be okay with sitting nearby.
+If he’s too big or you just don’t want your dog sitting on you, train him to be okay with sitting nearby.

 Dogs like to sit on you to spread their scent, which is a way of marking their territory and showing their ownership of you.
 This doesn’t mean your dog is trying to dominate you so much as warning others that you’re taken!

-Dogs may increase this behavior if there are other pets or children around or if you’ve just returned from somewhere with the scent of other animals on you.
+Dogs may increase this behavior if there are other pets or children around, or if you’ve just returned from somewhere with the scent of other animals on you.